 Other than minor traffic tickets such as speeding, I paid the fine, but typically the speeding ticket would either be dismissed by attending an Online Traffic school or amended to a non-moving violation such as illegal parking in an attorney session.
-I had had 2 speeding tickets in the past 10 years or so.
+I have had some speeding tickets in the past 15 years or so and all citations were resolved by paying the fine.